 Some commonly missing normal record items to look for:

 2. Reporter's Transcript Items

 California Rules of Court, rule 8.340(b) sets forth the procedure for obtaining missing "normal record" items.
-See a sample rule 8.340(b) request (PDF file will open in new window) in our online motions book.
+See a sample rule 8.340(b) request (PDF) in our online motions book.

 B. Augmenting the Record - Rules 8.155 & 8.340(c)

 Under Rules of Court, rule 8.155(a)(1)(A), the record may be augmented with "any document filed or lodged in the case in the superior court."
 Usually, a careful review of the clerk's minutes and/or discussions with trial counsel and appellant alert appellate counsel to the need to augment.